origamitower/folktale/FAQ.md

 Folktale 2 implements *both* unprefixed and prefixed methods, and thus supports Fantasy Land v0.x~3.x.

 > **NOTE**
 > The structures implement the old version of `.ap` (`fn.ap(value)`), and the new version of `."fantasy-land/ap"` (`value['fantasy-land/ap'](fn)`).
-Folktale actually made this breaking change without bumping the major version first.
+Fantasy Land actually made this breaking change without bumping the major version first.
 If some library expects the unprefixed method to implement the new argument order, things won't work nicely.

 |                     | **Maybe** | **Result** | **Validation** | **Task**  | **Future** |
 | ------------------- | :-------: | :--------: | :------------: | :-------: | :--------: |